Keyboard layout: Cherokee

-East Asian languages
+CJKV languages

-The orthography used for Chinese, Japanese, and Korean ("CJK characters") require special input methods, due to the thousands of possible characters in these languages.
-Various methods have been invented to fit every possibility into a QWERTY keyboard, so East Asian keyboards are essentially the same as those in other countries.
+The orthography used for Chinese, Japanese, Korean, Vietnamese ("CJKV characters") requires special input methods, due to the thousands of possible characters in these languages.
+Various methods have been invented to fit every possibility into a QWERTY keyboard, so CJKV keyboards are essentially the same as those in other countries.
 However, their input methods are considerably more complex, without one-to-one mappings between keys and characters.

 In general, the range of possibilities is first narrowed down (often by entering the desired character's pronunciation).
 Then, if there remains more than one possibility, the desired ideogram is selected, either by typing the number before the character, or using a graphical menu to select it.
 The computer assists the typist by using heuristics to guess which character is most likely desired.
-Although this may seem painstaking, East Asian input methods are today sufficient in that, even for beginners, typing in these languages is only slightly slower than typing an alphabetic language like English (where each phoneme is represented by one grapheme).
+Although this may seem painstaking, CJKV input methods are today sufficient in that, even for beginners, typing in these languages is only slightly slower than typing an alphabetic language like English, where each phoneme is represented by one grapheme.